jschaeke/qbusMQTT/README.md

 the message is filtered out.

 # Current state
-This code has not been thoroughly tested yet as I personally don't have Qbus hardware, it needs cleaning like removal of print statements.
+This code has been running for year without stability or memory issues.
+I personally don't have Qbus hardware and didn't spend all too much time in it; it needs cleaning like removal of print statements.
-So far I've heard it runs quite stable but there's a delay from EQOweb to mqtt due to the fact EQOweb is polled.
+Notice there's a delay from EQOweb to mqtt due to the fact EQOweb is polled.

 # Thanks
 I want to thank Bart Boelaert for publishing the initial library I've included into this project (http://bartboelaert.blogspot.be/2015/01/interfacing-qbus-building-intelligence.html).
 Sorry Bart if I messed it up, I am not a perl coder.
 This was just a little project to help a friend with a Qbus installation.

 # Installation